govin08/govin08/README.md

 ### Hello👋

 Hi, I'm SunJoong Kim, a data scientist majored in Math.
+- 🚴‍I enjoy bicycling, running, playing games and reading old novels.
+- 🌱 Education
-- 🌱 I’m currently a graduate student of Korea university.
+  - I’m currently a graduate student of Korea university majoring in math.
-  - I'm expected to graduate with master's degree in February 2024.
+  - I'm expected to graduate with [master's degree](https://github.com/govin08/Lipschitz_Constant_of_DNN/blob/main/Lipschitz_constant_of_neural_networks.pdf) in February 2024.
   - [Professor Oh](https://www.youtube.com/@seungsangoh9923), my supervisor, has a profound understanding of deep learning even though he majored in topology.
-- 🚴‍I enjoy bicycling, running, playing games and reading old novels.
 - 🎲 I’m interested in all kind of mathematics from the elementary level.
   - refer to [an article about orthogonal diagonalization (linear algebra)](https://govin08.github.io/mathematics/diagonalization/).
   - refer to [an article about dual space (linear algebra)](https://govin08.github.io/mathematics/dual_space/).